Timboslice003/30-Day-Chart-Challenge-2022/README.md

 ![Day_8_Mountains](https://user-images.githubusercontent.com/105609020/168701827-bcc1ed78-0369-446f-b20e-9ef4a246ebaa.png)

 # Day 9: Statistics
+The distribution of each NFL player's age in 2021 shows just how wild it is Tom Brady is still playing at the level he is.
+The next closest player (Rams LT Andrew Whitworth who has since retired) is over 4 years younger than him!
 ![Day_9_Statistics](https://user-images.githubusercontent.com/105609020/168735313-ab828741-251f-4ba7-b860-c7ed0980e2a7.png)

 # Day 10: Experimental
+Up until this point, all of the data has been from NFL sources.
+Here I experiment with a new package called CFBfastR to look at some college football data.\
+\
 ![Day_10_Experimental](https://user-images.githubusercontent.com/105609020/168734063-263f00ca-8577-4fd5-a1f1-fda1025c5e3d.png)

 # Day 11: Circular
+I took every team's offensive and defensive PFF grades from 2019 through 2021, and then broke those grades into tiers.
+When contrasting how often a team made the playoffs given their grade, it seems to show an elite offense (Tier 1) is the largest advantage in football. \
+\
 ![Day_11_Circular](https://user-images.githubusercontent.com/105609020/168735331-788f94c0-97d1-4481-a5ab-bf63aa7ec2e3.png)

 # Day 12: Theme Day
+Using The Economist classic theme, the following figure shows the history of Davante Adams' career.
+A WR receiving a new 5-year contract worht almost $30 Million per year going into his age 30 season is unprecedented.
+However, there is no sign of Adams slowing down.
+In fact, he just had arguably the best season of his career.\
+\
 ![Day_12_Theme_Day](https://user-images.githubusercontent.com/105609020/168737770-1e096a6a-7520-4b63-97de-56f3ca426d6f.png)

 # Day 13: Correlation